 Unfortunately it is a rather uninspired goodbye.
 The cartoon returns to the elongated situation comedy of the thirties.
 There are only two plots here, which hardly build up to a finale.
 First: Pluto’s encounters with a humanized clam and second, Mickey and Pluto’s fight with a hungry seagull.
 Both parts are executed routinely, without inspiration.

 This makes ‘The Simple Things’ a sad ending to a career that started so phenomenally well, changing the course of animation, 25 years earlier.
-It would take another thirty years before Mickey returned to the screen in ‘Mickey’s Christmas Carol’ from 1983.
+It would take Mickey another thirty years to return to the movie screen in ‘Mickey’s Christmas Carol‘ from 1983.
 Meanwhile, Mickey & Pluto director Charles Nichols would direct three Donald Duck cartoons, and one special, ‘The Saga of Windwagon Smith‘, before leaving Disney for Hanna-Barbera in 1962.

 This is Mickey Mouse cartoon No. 125